Dear parents and families,

-Official expedited electronic transcripts are available
+Official expedited electronic transcripts now available

 There is a $5 charge per recipient for the expedited service.

-Parents: Facebook just for you!
+Parents: Follow us on social media, just for you!

 If you're planning a trip to Binghamton, visit the Visiting Binghamton section on our website or the Greater Binghamton Convention and Visitors Bureau for information on what to see, where to stay and where to eat while you're here.